 At Chantry we believe very strongly that children develop best when all the groups in their life work together.
-When children know that school and home are working as a team for their best interests it shows them that education is important and that those around want to help them reach their potential.
+When children know that school and home are working as a team for their best interests it shows them that education is important and that those around want to help them achieve well.
 When parents and carers share information with the school it enables us to understand the child in a more holistic way, to think creatively and in a targeted way about the support we can provide.
 By working alongside the school, parents can feel empowered by the help provided, with more information being available about the best ways to support their child and strategies they can use at home to help them be the best that they can be.

-This may include Structured Conversations (longer parent/carer meetings) which take place twice a year, most often with both the class teacher and SENCO, to look at progress and set targets.
+This may include Structured Conversations (longer parent/carer meetings) which take place twice a year to look at progress and set targets.

-Pupil and parent voice are an integrated part of the cycle when putting together an Additional Needs Plan (ANP), which may later be used to provide evidence for an

-Education, Health and Care Plan (EHCP).
+Pupil and parent voice are an integrated part of the cycle when putting together an Additional Needs Plan (ANP), which may later be used to provide evidence for an Education, Health and Care Plan (EHCP).
 Annual Review Meetings take place for those who hold an EHCP to explore whether this will stay in place or is no longer needed, will remain at the same level or need adaptation.
 Again the class teacher, SENCO and any adults who work with the child for a significant period of time are likely to be present for these.
-We may also hold Person Centred Meetings where the child and the people they consider to be important meet to discuss what works well and what happens next to continue to build on progress.